December 4, 2019 How to Rock 2020 (5 Best Bar + Restaurant New Year’s Resolutions)

 Action: Set Up a Chatbot

 Admit it, you’ve always wanted your own robot.
-So, set one up using this how-to guide.
+Set one up using this how-to guide.
 You can create automatic responses to frequent questions asked on Facebook Messenger, like: “Can I make a reservation?” or “What are your hours?”
 Don’t worry, you can still respond personally to messages, too.

 Results: Reduce Time Spent Responding to Facebook Messages